-The Rule change proposal concerns the methodology used to allocate and recover the cost of six second contingency raise services (R6) in the Tasmania region after the new Tasmanian Frequency Operating Standard (new TFOS) commences.
-It proposes that the Australian Energy Market Operator (AEMO) calculate the quantity of R6 that must be purchased in order to comply with the new TFOS that would not have been required had the current TFOS remained in force.
-The cost of the additional quantity of R6 (Additional Cost) is recovered from market generators in Tasmania who were first registered with AEMO after 18 December 2008 and who could not have operated under the current TFOS (New TFOS Unit).
-The Additional Cost is allocated between New TFOS Units in proportion to each unit's registered capacity.
+The Rule change proposal concerns the methodology used to allocate and recover the cost of fast raise services (R6) in the Tasmania region following the commencement of the Tasmanian Frequency Operating Standard determined by the Reliability Panel on 18 December 2008 (2008 TFOS).
+The Rule change proposal proposes that the Australian Energy Market Operator (AEMO) calculate the quantity of R6 that must be purchased in order to comply with the 2008 TFOS that would not have been required had the frequency operating standard in place at the time of the Reliability Panel's determination (pre-2008 TFOS) remained in force.
+The cost of the additional quantity of R6 (Additional Cost) would be recovered from market generators in Tasmania who were first registered with AEMO after 18 December 2008 and who could not have operated under the pre-2008 TFOS (2008 TFOS Units).
+The Additional Cost would be allocated between 2008 TFOS Units in proportion to each unit's registered capacity.

-Commission's draft Rule determination
+Commission's Rule determination

-Under section 99 of the National Electricity Law (NEL), the Commission has determined to not make the Participant Derogation proposed by Hydro Tasmania (proposed Derogation).
+Under section 102 of the National Electricity Law (NEL), the Commission has determined to not make the Participant Derogation proposed by Hydro Tasmania (proposed Derogation).

-Reasons for the Commission's draft Rule determination
+Reasons for the Commission's Rule determination